 Being a true blue Zonda offspring, Huayra still features gull-wing doors as those found in the Mercedes SLS.
 But unlike the Zonda, the cumbersome wing at the rear is taken out and the rectangular horizontal tail lights have been taken down in favor of circular tail lights positioned at a higher level.
 Huayra features a different grille.

 Despite being built like a powerhouse machine, the Huayra does not scrimp on luxury when it comes to its interior amenities.
 The craftsmanship and materials used in its cabin is simply breath taking.

 Plush leather, aluminum and glass trimmings, and a multi-function steering wheel that allows the driver to cruise at break neck speeds without taking his hands off the wheel, these offerings contribute to making the Huayra a masterpiece in every way.

 Huayra’s piece de resistance is its high-definition multimedia system that features a central touch screen.
 This touch screen allows the driver to control all important controls of the car such as audio adjustments, Bluetooth control, and satellite navigation.

 Zonda is the model that made Pagani into the company that it is today.
 Car enthusiasts from around the world hailed its aggressive and never-seen-before aerodynamic design.
 It was so successful that it gave birth to rarities like the Cinque and the Zonda F.

 All that hoopla is nothing compared to the groundbreaking entrance of the Huayra, as some say that while the Zonda was evolutionary, the Huayra is revolutionary.

-Only 20 Pagani Huayra’s will be available for sale each year at a cost of $1.3M.
-It will also be available for sale in the U.S. which is good news as Paganis were previously unavailable in the U.S.
+Only 20 Pagani Huayra’s will be available each year at an approximate cost of $1.3M.
+It is now available in the U.S. which is good news, Pagani's were previously unavailable in the American market.